tfranza/csf-modsmgr/README.md

 2. Copy in the home game folder:
     - the "*modsmgr*" folder
     - the executable file "modsmgr.exe" generated in the "*dist*" folder
+3. Download original and widescreen compatible exe from [here](https://drive.google.com/file/d/1WSi2pITeD1rc3H0CwXnUzgexlDOfiGpL), then replace the content of the modsmgr folder.
+4. Run "*modsmgr.exe*" in game folder.

+or

+1. Download the full application from [here](https://drive.google.com/drive/folders/1T1N7tOrVrSsIQns3WHQEc7kbW33zTywo).
+2. Extract it into the game folder.
 3. Run "*modsmgr.exe*" in game folder.

 ## Currently Known Issues